Activities per year

 Description

-Brown Gold seeks to re-imagine sanitation in rapidly urbanising parts of Asia and Africa to help address the sanitation crisis and improve the well-being of poor and vulnerable women and men, and marginalised communities including migrants, sanitation workers and refugees.
+The Towards Brown Gold project seeks to re-imagine sanitation in rapidly urbanising parts of Asia and Africa to help address the sanitation crisis and improve the well-being of poor and vulnerable women and men, and marginalised communities including migrants, sanitation workers and refugees.

 The aim is to rethink and reimagine these off-grid situations as a fertile ground for people-centred, sustainable and equitable innovation.
 Faecal sludge is rich in water, nutrients and organic compounds, but usually this resource remains hidden in the sludge.